htpbe.tech — a free web service with a paid API 🔥

 Upload your PDF and find out instantly if it’s been edited or not.
 Just drag, drop, and let us do the checking for you.
 Quick, simple, accurate, and free!

-By continue you accept our T&C.
+By continuing you accept our Terms & Conditions.

 Maximum PDF file size is 10 MB.